Non-Markovian quantum processes: complete framework and efficient characterisation: Open quantum processes

-\begin{theorem} Any process tensor $\M_{k:0}$ is consistent with an OQE of Eq.~\eqref{eq:oqe} form, where the environment is simulated by $k$ ancillas of increasing dimension $d_{\an_j}\ge d^{2 (3^j)}$. \end{theorem} Appendix~\ref{app:dilationproof} contains a proof of this theorem, for which we make use of the supermaps formalism introduced in Ref.~\cite{supermaps}.
+For the proof of the converse statement, given in Appendix~\ref{app:dilationproof}, we make use of the supermaps formalism introduced in Ref.~\cite{supermaps}.
 In a nutshell, we show that each step of a process can be described by a supermap, and that this implies a unitary representation for the dynamics during that step.
 By induction, the unitary representation, or dilation, of the full process tensor follows.
+It is also possible to represent a general process tensor by a unitary evolution with ancillas of smaller dimension $d_{A_j}\geq d^{2k+1}$~\cite{combsdilation}, albeit with a circuit that cannot be straightforwardly extended to incorporate more time steps.

-The two theorems above show that the process tensor is the most general descriptor for a quantum process.
+The Theorem above show that the process tensor is the most general descriptor for a quantum process.
 The direct correspondence between OQE and the process tensor proves its universality.
-Theorem~\ref{thm:dilation} additionally provides a recipe for simulating general (discrete-time) non-Markovian dynamics.
-Given a process tensor description of the dynamics, a set of unitary operations $\{\Un_{j:j-1}\}$ and ancilla states $\{\eta_j\}$ can be (non-uniquely) determined which, when applied using the quantum circuit in Figure~\ref{fig:dilateddynamics}, fully simulate the reduced dynamics of the system.
+It additionally provides a recipe for simulating general (discrete-time) non-Markovian dynamics.
+Given a process tensor description of the dynamics, a set of unitary operations $\{\mathcal{U}_{j:j-1}\}$ and ancilla states $\{\eta_j\}$ can be (non-uniquely) determined which, when applied using the quantum circuit in Figure~\ref{fig:dilateddynamics}, fully simulate the reduced dynamics of the system.
+Since this description is operational, it is experimentally applicable, sidestepping issues of interpretation of all other approaches.
+Nevertheless, since it can describe any quantum process, the process tensor contains the conventional picture in the latter's realm of validity.

-Of particular note is the doubly-exponential growth of dimension in the ancilla space---a $k$-step process corresponds to open evolution with an environment of total dimension $d_{\rm sim} \ge d^{3^k-1}$.
-Though this prevents efficient simulation of the most general processes, in many cases the environment is of fixed finite dimension.
-We now demonstrate that, even though the process tensor itself grows exponentially with the number of time steps, it can nevertheless be constructed efficiently.